BrettEastman/bae_astro/README.md

   cd bae_astro
 ```

-## 🧞 Commands
+## Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root directory of the project:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |